ChristophGmeiner/sbmd/readme.md

 - Deleting the Amazon redshift cluster with a new snapshot.
 - Archiving the transferred csv files
 - Run a glue crawler on the archived csv files.
+- In case any database related step fails, the cluster gets deleted without a final snapshot.
+This way it gets assured, that no semi-finished data is loaded and unnecessary costs are avoided.

 I chose Amazon Redshift here, since the data should be stored in a relational way, but also shoud be queried in a high-performant way.
 Also the connection to the S3 bucket is very good configured with this technology.
 For cost saving reason the cluster is always deleted (with a snapshot) after the process.